Penn State Electrical Engineering Society

 Berkeley Lake, GA

 Chet McQuaide retired from AT&T Laboratories as Executive Director, Architecture Migration after a career in telecommunications R&D leadership at Bell Labs, BellSouth, and AT&T. Since his retirement from corporate life, he formed StraDis Consulting, LLC, a consultancy focusing on communications technology, innovation, and R&D leadership.
 McQuaide graduated from Penn State with a Bachelor of Science degree in Electrical Engineering in 1965 (NROTC).
 He subsequently earned an MSEE from Stanford University (’71) and an executive MS from the Lubin School of Business of Pace University (’84).
 He is inventor/co-inventor of over 30 patents in the field of communications technology.
 McQuaide is a member of Tau Beta Pi and Phi Kappa Phi honoraries, a Life Senior Member of the IEEE, and a Life Member of the Penn State Alumni Association.
 McQuaide is active as a Penn State EE mentor and as a volunteer recruiter representing Penn State at Atlanta area career fairs.
-McQuaide and his wife reside in Lake Berkeley, Georgia.
+McQuaide and his wife reside in Berkeley Lake, Georgia.

 Robert (Rob) Masters - Vice President